ChrisPenner/ChrisPenner.github.io/site/drafts/unison-type-search.md

 * A type called `Nat` is mentioned _once_, and it does _NOT_ appear in the return type of the function.
 * A type called `Text` is mentioned _twice_, and it _does_ appear in the return type of the function.

-There really aren't any rules on how to represent lexemes in a GIN index; earlier we saw an English language tokenizer doing its thing, but we can just as easily construct our own literal lexemes manually from this information.
+There really aren't any rules on how to represent lexemes in a GIN index, it's really just a set of string tokens.
+Earlier we saw how Postgres used an English language tokenizer to distill down the essence of a block of text into a set of tokens;
+we can just as easily devise our own token format for the information we care about.

-Here's the format I went with for type mentions
+Here's the format I went with for our search tokens: `<token-kind>,<number-of-occurrences>,<name|hash|variable-id>`

-Here's a token: `mn,1,Nat.`.
-I start by namespacing the token by its type, in this case `mn` for Mention by Name.
+So for the mentions of `Nat` in `Text.take`'s signature we can build the token: `mn,1,Nat.`.
+It starts with the token's kind (`mn` for Mention by Name), which prevents conflicts between tokens even though they'll all be stored in the same `tsvector` column.
-Next I include the number of times it has been mentioned, followed by it's fully qualified name with the path _reversed_.
+Next I include the number of times it's mentioned in the signature followed by it's fully qualified name with the path _reversed_.

-In this case `Nat` is a single segment, but if the type were named `data.JSON.Array` it would be encoded as `Array.JSON.data.`, Why?
-Well Postgres allows us to do wild-card matches over tokens in GIN indexes, so later on this will allow us to search for matches for any valid suffix of the path, e.g. `mn,1,Array.*`, `mn,1,Array.JSON.*` or `mn,1,Array.JSON.data.*` would all match a single mention of this type.
+In this case `Nat` is a single segment, but if the type were named `data.JSON.Array` it would be encoded as `Array.JSON.data.`,

+Why?
+Postgres allows us to do _prefix_ matches over tokens in GIN indexes.
+This allows us to search for matches for any valid suffix of the query's path, e.g. `mn,1,Array.*`, `mn,1,Array.JSON.*` or `mn,1,Array.JSON.data.*` would all match a single mention of this type.

-Users don't always know ALL of the arguments of a function they're looking for, so we'd love for partial type matches to still return results.
+Users don't always know **all** of the arguments of a function they're looking for, so we'd love for partial type matches to still return results.
+This also helps us to start searching for and displaying potentially relevant results while the user is still typing out their query.

-For instance `Nat -> Text` should still find `Text.take`, so to facilitate that, when we have more than a single mention we make a separate token for each of the `1..n` mentions, e.g. in `Text.take : Nat -> Text -> Text` we'd have both `mn,1,Text` AND `mn,2,Text`.
+For instance `Nat -> Text` should still find `Text.take`, so to facilitate that, when we have more than a single mention we make a separate token for each of the `1..n` mentions.
+E.g. in `Text.take : Nat -> Text -> Text` we'd store both `mn,1,Text` AND `mn,2,Text` in our set of tokens.

-This is that this is primarily a text index, so we can't easily search for tokens where the number of mentions is greater than or equal to some number, but if we just include all the tokens for each lower number of mentions the partial type search will work just fine.
+We can't perform arithmetic in our GIN lookup, so this method is a workaround which allows us to find any type where the number of mentions is greater than or equal to the number of mentions in the query.

+### Type mentions by hash

-This is Unison after all, so if there's a SPECIFIC type you care about you can search for it exactly by hash, e.g. `#abcdef -> #ghijk` will boil down to the tokens:
+This is Unison after all, so if there's a specific type you care about but you don't care what the particular package has named that type, or if there's even a specific **version** of a type you care about, you can search for it by hash: E.g. `#abcdef -> #ghijk`.
-`mh,1,#abcdef` and `mh,1,#ghijk`.
+This will tokenize into `mh,1,#abcdef` and `mh,1,#ghijk`.
 Similar to name mentions this allows us to search using only a prefix of the actual hash.

+### Handling return types

+Although we don't care about the order of _arguments_ to a given function, the return-type _is_ a very high value piece of information.
-Lastly I want to track when a given mention appears in the return type of a definition, which I do by simply including an extra token with `r` in the 'mentions' place, e.g. `mn,r,Text`
+We can add additional tokens to track every type which is mentioned in the return type of a function by simply adding an additional token with an `r` in the 'mentions' place, e.g. `mn,r,Text`

-We can use this later to filter, or score results, or even perform more advances searches like "Show me all functions which produce a value of this type", a.k.a. functions which return that type but don't accept it as an argument.
+We'll use this later to improve the scoring of returned results, and may in the future allow performing more advanced searches like "Show me all functions which produce a value of this type", a.k.a. functions which return that type but don't accept it as an argument, or perhaps "Show me all handlers of this ability", which corresponds to all functions which accept that ability as an argument but _don't_ return it, e.g. `'mn,1,Stream' & (! 'mn,r,Stream')`.

-A note on higher-kinded types and abilities like `Map Text Nat` and `a -> {Exception} b`, I simply treat each of these as its own concrete type mention.
+A note on higher-kinded types and abilities like `Map Text Nat` and `a -> {Exception} b`, we simply treat each of these as its own concrete type mention.
 The system could be expanded to include more token types for each of these, but one has to be wary of an explosion in the number of generated tokens and in initial testing the search seems to work quite well despite no special treatment.

-## Mentions of type variables
+### Mentions of type variables

-That handles concrete types, but what about type variables?
+Concrete types are covered, but what about type variables?
 Consider the type signature: `const: b -> a -> b`.

-This type contains `a` and `b` which are type _variables_.
+This type contains `a` and `b` which are _type variables_.
 The names of type variables are not important on their own, you can rename any type variable to anything you like as long as you consider its scope and rename all the mentions of the same variable within its scope.

-To normalize the names of type variables I simply use numbers instead; so in this example we may choose to assign `b` the number `1` and `a` the number `2`.
+To normalize the names of type variables I assign each variable a numerical ID instead.
+In this example we may choose to assign `b` the number `1` and `a` the number `2`.
-However, we have to be careful because we _also_ want to be agnostic to argument order, such that a search for `a -> b -> b` would still find `const`, if we assigned
+However, we have to be careful because we _also_ want to be indifferent with regard to argument order.
+A search for `a -> b -> b` should still find `const`! if we assigned
 `a` to `1` and `b` to `2` according to the order of their appearance we wouldn't have a match.

 To fix this issue we can simply sort the type variables according to their number of _occurrences_, so in this example `a` has fewer occurrences than `b`, so it gets the lower variable ID.

-`a` generates the token: `v,1,1`, and `b` generates a token for each occurrence, plus its occurrence in the in the return value of the function:  `v,1,2` `v,2,2` `v,r,2`
+This means that both `a -> b -> b` and `b -> a -> b` will tokenize to the same set of tokens: `v,1,1` for `a`, and `v,1,2`, `v,2,2`, and `v,r,2` for `b`.

+## Parsing the search query

+We could require that all queries are  properly formed type-signatures, but that's quite restrictive and we'd much rather allow the user to be a bit _sloppy_ in their search.

+To that end I wrote a custom version of our type-parser that is extremely lax in what it accepts, it will attempt to determine the arity and return type of the query, but will also happily accept just a list of type names.
+Searching for `Nat Text Text` and `Nat -> Text -> Text` are both valid queries, but the latter will return better results since we have information about both the arity of the desired function and the return type.
+Once we've parsed the query we can convert it into the same set of tokens we generated from the type signatures in the codebase.

 ## Performing the search

-Now that we're done figuring out our token scheme, we simply need to build the appropriate GIN index out of the tokens derived from each type signature.
-Now we can process a user search into the same tokens and use them to filter down results!
+After we've indexed all the code in our system (in Unison this takes only a few minutes) we can start searching!

-For Unison's search I've opted to require that each occurrence in the query MUST be present in each match, however for better partial type-signature support I don't require that the return values match and instead use the existence of a matching return value to simply boost a results precedence in the results list.
+For Unison's search I've opted to require that each occurrence in the query MUST be present in each match, however for better partial type-signature support I do include results which are missing specified return types, but will rank them lower than results with matching return types in the results.

-Other match sorting criteria include:
+Other criteria used to score matches include:
 * Types with an arity closer to the user's query are ranked higher
 * How complex the type signature is, types with more tokens are ranked lower.
 * We give a slight boost to some core projects, e.g. Unison's standard library `base` will show up higher in search results if they match.
 * You can include a text search along with your type search to further filter results, e.g. `map (a -> b) -> [a] -> [b]` will prefer finding definitions with `map` somewhere in the name.
 * Queries can include a specific user or project to search within to further filter results, e.g. `@unison/cloud Remote`

-# Summary
+## Summary

-I hope that helps shed some light on how it all works, and perhaps will help others in implementing their own type-directed-search down the road.
+I hope that helps shed some light on how it all works, and perhaps will help others in implementing their own type-directed-search down the road!

-Now all that's left is to go [try out a search or two](https://share.unison-lang.org/)!
+Now all that's left is to go [try out a search or two](https://share.unison-lang.org/) :)

 If you're interested in digging deeper, Unison Share, and by-proxy the entire type-directed search implementation, is all Open-Source, so go check it out!
 It's changing and improving all the time, but [this module](https://github.com/unisoncomputing/share-api/blob/6ee875db4ac35156733a0f2c9349bc528736243f/src/Share/Postgres/Search/DefinitionSearch/Queries.hs) would be a good place to start digging.